MakeSchool-Tutorials/Makestagram-Swift-V3/P24-Social-Login/content.md

 >
 Don't forget you have to run `pod install` to install new dependencies from FirebaseUI.

-Last, we'll need to modify our code so FirebaseAuthUI will know to display the correct UI.
+Last, we'll need to modify our code so FirebaseUI will know to display the correct UI.

 > [action]
 Open `LoginViewController` and add the following import statement to the top of your code: